davshibru/todo/todolist/readme.md

 * Adware

   this virus that shows advertising to the user without breaking it, thereby receiving money from advertising

 * Attack kit

   This is a toolkit for creating your own virus using special tools from the set.

 * Auto-rooter

   this tool with the help of which you can control a computer that was taken by an autorooter

 * Downloaders

-This is a short code that after downloading to a computer can download larger programs or viruses.
+tThis is a short code that after downloading to a computer can download larger programs or viruses.

 * Drive-by-Download

   it is a virus that attacks web site visitors who use unprotected browsers

 * Exploits

   it is a type of virus program or a piece of code that is looking for vulnerabilities and who can use them

 * Flooders (DoS client)

   this is a huge amount of generated data that is sent to any server in order to cause an error in it

 * Keyloggers

   it is a program that is able to track user keystrokes and send this data to the creator of the program

 * Logic bomb

-This is a code that will not act until a specific action is taken by the user.
+  this is a code that will not act until a specific action is taken by the user.

 * Macro virus